wiringbits/scala-webapp-template/infra/README.md

 A postgres database is required, you can use either a managed database or set up a local one by following these [instructions](./setup-postgres.md).

+Modify the [server](./config/server/dev.env.j2) configuration that are required while deploying it.

 The scripts are tested in Ubuntu 20.04 with paswordless sudo (meaning that `sudo ls` works without a password), they likely works in other Ubuntu based operating systems.